dreamcatcher-tech/network/Inbox/2025-09-04 2211 agent face routing.md

 one is stdio and makes connections out to the web based version of itself. it should maybe just confirm it dialed correctly ? keep connections around a few minutes then shut them down.

+so we'd have a face control system running in each agent. this would be interacted with via an mcp server. definitely need the face client mcp server running in each agent, which is how it reaches out.